 Marilys R. Nepomechie

-Marilys R. Nepomechie, M.Arch., is Professor of Architecture and Associate Dean of Strategic Initiatives in the College of Architecture + The Arts at Florida International University.
+Marilys R. Nepomechie, M.Arch., is Associate Dean for Strategic Initiatives and Professor of Architecture in the College of Communication, Architecture + The Arts at Florida International University.

 Marilys R. Nepomechie is a registered architect.
 Her writing, research, urban design, and building projects focus on the cultural, social, and environmental contexts of design.
 Included in the archives of the U.S. National Building Museum, the work of her practice has been honored with numerous professional and academic awards, national and international exhibition, and wide publication.
 Her design work, in collaboration with FIU Professor Marta Canavés, ASLA, has earned a National Honor Award in Urban and Regional Design—the highest distinction bestowed by the national chapter of the American Institute of Architects.